 If you want to modify a custody arrangement, your first step is to file a petition.
 The court may opt to modify the orders if:

 With that said, courts tend to be limited in how they can modify existing custody orders.

 To modify a custody order, you must provide proof that there has been a significant change in the circumstances.
 The following are examples of circumstantial changes:

-After the court has received the custody order modification petition, its job is to decide what would be for the child.
-A modification is only made if the current arrangement isn’t in the child’s interests anymore.
+After the court has received the custody order modification petition, its job is to decide what would be best for the child.
+A modification is only made if the current arrangement isn’t in the child’s best interests anymore.

 Custody order modifications should only be requested when absolutely necessary.
-The approach is to negotiate a peaceful and voluntary modification by compromising with the other parent.
+The best approach is to negotiate a peaceful and voluntary modification by compromising with the other parent.
 Doing so can help you save potentially expensive legal fees.
 If the court rules that you have filed a petition with no merit, you might be ordered to pay for the expenses and legal fees of the other parent.

 If the other parent of the child commits a custody order violation, there may be grounds for modification.
 You must make sure the violations are documented.
 Complete the following steps:

 If you need to make a modification to your child custody arrangement, a NYC custody lawyer will be able to help.